 Note: Each of the side effects above was reported in 10% or greater of patients treated with radium ra 223 dichloride.
 Not all possible side effects are included above.

 - Severe bone marrow suppression

 - Stay well hydrated during your treatment.

 - It is important that you follow good hygiene practices during treatment and for 1 week after treatment to minimize radiation exposure from your bodily fluids to others.

-- Patient should sit when urinating to avoid splashing.
-It is also recommended that you flush your toilets several time after each use and wash your hands after using the bathroom.
+- You should sit when urinating to avoid splashing.
+It is also recommended that you flush the toilet several times after each use and wash your hands after using the bathroom.
 Your caretakers should not handle your urine or any other bodily fluids with bare hands and should wear latex gloves.